 It goes without saying that your morning routine has a big say in how the rest of your day unfolds.
-And while the idea of readjusting to a regular routine still feels like a far cry away, there are simple tweaks we can make to our morning routines that can support improved productivity, resilience and overall throughout the day.
+And there are simple tweaks we can make to our morning routines that can support improved productivity, resilience and creativity throughout the day.
 So here are five easy ways to keep your mornings in check...

 Catching up on notifications and emails as soon as you wake up may seem like a smart way to get on top of your day, but this can actually hijack your morning routine, says Tristan Harris, a former Product Philosopher at Google.
 Harris explains: When we wake up in the morning and turn our phone over to see a list of notifications, we frame the experience of waking up around “all the things I’ve missed since yesterday” .
 This programs us to live in fear of missing out and can in turn heighten stress levels and distract us from making the most of the morning.